elnormous/ouzel/README.md

 <img src="https://github.com/elvman/ouzel/blob/master/img/ouzel.png" alt="ouzel" width=128>

-# Ouzel v0.11
+# Ouzel v0.12
 Ouzel is a game engine mainly targeted for development of 2D games, but also 3D games can be created with it.

 ## Supported platforms
-Currently Windows 7+ with Direct3D11 backend and OS X 10.8, iOS 7+ and tvOS 9.0+ with OpenGL backend are supported.
-Android, Windows Phone and Linux platform and Metal backend support is under development.
+Currently Windows 7+ with Direct3D11 backend and OS X 10.8, iOS 7+ and tvOS 9.0+ with OpenGL and Metal backends are supported.
+Android, Windows Phone and Linux platform support is under development.

 ## Compilation